 Positioning drippers in difficult locations

-Sometimes the main pipe isn’t close enough for a dripper to reach a plant (especially if you’re like me and keep adding plants after you’ve put in the dripper system.
+Sometimes the main pipe isn’t close enough for a dripper to reach a plant, especially if you’re like me and keep adding plants after you’ve installed the dripper system.
 Placing the dripper on a length of 4 mm pipe with a connector going into the pipe can give you the flexibility you need without redoing whole sections.

 Doing this will also allow you to move the dripper from time to time around the area above the roots of bigger plants, This will help roots develop more evenly around the plant.